HOPE-UIB-BIO/R-Ratepol-package/README.md

 #> ℹ RRatepol started 2025-08-06 08:18:58.229451
 #> #----------------------------------------------------------#
 #> ℹ RoC will be estimated between individual subsequent levels
-#> ℹ 'time_standardisation' = 500 : RoC values will be reported as disimilarity per 500 years.
+#> ℹ 'time_standardisation' = 500 : RoC values will be reported as dissimilarity per 500 years.
 #> #----------------------------------------------------------#
 #> ℹ RRatepol finished 2025-08-06 08:18:58.961729 taking 0.73 secs
 #> #----------------------------------------------------------#